Find Cheap Auto Insurance Quotes in Your Area

 - Funeral benefit: This benefit kicks in when a covered person (for example, the policyholder or a household family member) dies from the accident.
 Your Oregon insurer will pay up to $5,000 for funeral and burial expenses, on top of the $15,000 limit.

 Despite the PIP or no-fault coverage, Oregon is not considered a no-fault state.
 In other words, even with PIP coverage, you still retain full rights to sue the negligent driver for compensation of your loss.
 In other states, such as New York, you can only sue for economic losses such as lost wages and extra medical expenses.
 In Oregon, you can take the other party to court for both these quantifiable bills, as well as intangible harm like pain and suffering.

-Uninsured Motorist Bodily Injury (UMBI): up to $25,000 per injured person in your car, up to a total of $50,000 per accident if there were more than one person injured, UMBI is your defense against uninsured drivers.
-UMBI pays for your medical expenses up to the purchased limits in place of the uninsured motorist's insurer — as if she or he had been insured in the first place.
-You can purchase UMBI in higher limits – however, availability varies by insurer.
-Note that your UMBI limits should never be higher than your BI on the same policy.
+Uninsured motorist bodily injury (UMBI): This coverage pays up to $25,000 per injured person in your car, up to a total of $50,000 per accident, if you're hit by an uninsured driver.
+UMBI pays for your medical expenses up to the limits in place of the uninsured motorist's insurer — as if she or he had been insured in the first place.
+You can purchase UMBI in higher limits, but availability varies by insurer.
+Your UMBI limits should never be higher than your BI on the same policy.

-Uninsured Motorist Property Damage (UMPD): Oregon motorists have the option to include UMPD into their policy.
-While UMBI covers your medical bills in case the at-fault driver is not properly insured, UMPD covers your property damage.
-This would cover taking your car to an auto body shop, and paying for a mechanic's labor and vehicle parts.
-Higher limits are available, as long as you also have higher PD limits.
-Your UMPD coverage amount can't be higher than your PD’s.
+Uninsured motorist property damage (UMPD): Oregon motorists have the option to include UMPD in their policy.
+While UMBI covers your medical bills in case the at-fault driver is not properly insured, UMPD pays to repair your car following an accident.
+Higher limits are available, but your UMPD coverage amount can't be higher than your PD limits.